High-definition television: Standards

+These standards use a variety of video codecs, some of which are also used for internet video.

 History

-The term high definition once described a series of television systems originating from August 1936; however, these systems were only high definition when compared to earlier systems that were based on mechanical systems with as few as 30 lines of resolution.
-The ongoing competition between companies and nations to create true "HDTV" spanned the entire 20th century, as each new system became higher definition than the last.
-In the 2010s, this race has continued with 4K, 5K and 8K systems.
+The term high definition once described a series of television systems first announced in 1933 and launched starting in August 1936; however, these systems were only high definition when compared to earlier systems that were based on mechanical systems with as few as 30 lines of resolution.
+The ongoing competition between companies and nations to create true HDTV spanned the entire 20th century, as each new system became higher definition than the last.
+In the early 21st century, this race has continued with 4K, 5K and 8K systems.

-The British high-definition TV service started trials in August 1936 and a regular service on 2 November 1936 using both the (mechanical) Baird 240 line sequential scan (later to be inaccurately rechristened 'progressive') and the (electronic) Marconi-EMI 405 line interlaced systems.
+The British high-definition television service started trials in August 1936 and a regular service debuted on 2 November 1936, using both the (mechanical) Baird 240 line sequential scan (later referred to as progressive) and the (electronic) Marconi-EMI 405 line interlaced systems.
 The Baird system was discontinued in February 1937.
 In 1938 France followed with its own 441-line system, variants of which were also used by a number of other countries.
 The US NTSC 525-line system joined in 1941.
-In 1949 France introduced an even higher-resolution standard at 819 lines, a system that should have been high definition even by today's standards, but was monochrome only and the technical limitations of the time prevented it from achieving the definition of which it should have been capable.
-All of these systems used interlacing and a 4:3 aspect ratio except the 240-line system which was progressive (actually described at the time by the technically correct term "sequential") and the 405-line system which started as 5:4 and later changed to 4:3.
+In 1949 France introduced an even higher-resolution standard at 819 lines, a system that would have been high definition even by modern standards, if it had not required such bandwidth for a color version, which prevented the addition of other TV channels (nevertheless, it remained in use until 1983).
+All of these systems used interlacing and a 4:3 aspect ratio except the 240-line system which was progressive (actually described at the time by the technically correct term sequential) and the 405-line system which started as 5:4 and later changed to 4:3.
 The 405-line system adopted the (at that time) revolutionary idea of interlaced scanning to overcome the flicker problem of the 240-line with its 25 Hz frame rate.
 The 240-line system could have doubled its frame rate but this would have meant that the transmitted signal would have doubled in bandwidth, an unacceptable option as the video baseband bandwidth was required to be not more than 3 MHz.